waleedrizwan/secscraper/README.md

 # How to use
 1. Clone Repo
-2. Install dependencies using "pip install  -r requirements.txt"
+2. Install dependencies using `pip install  -r requirements.txt`
-3. Run "python Scrape.py"
+3. Run `python Scrape.py`
 4. Wait approx 4 min for scraping to complete
 5. Open Insider_Transactions.xls which will appear in the same directory